Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

   * sourceUrl - the URL of the WMS service if using type WMS.
   * wmsOptions - any additional options to pass to the WMS web service.

+.. _elasticsearch-report-helper-permissionFilters:

+ElasticsearchReportHelper::permissionFilters
+""""""""""""""""""""""""""""""""""""""""""""

+Output a selector for various high level permissions filtering options.

+Permission sets available in the selector will depend on the permissions set on the Permissions section of the Edit tab in combination with the settings passed in the options parameter.
+Options available are:

+  * my_records_permission - set to true to enable the option to filter for a user's own records.
+  * all_records_permission - set to true to enable the option to filter for all records.
+  * location_collation_records_permission - set to true to enable the option to filter for records in a location that the user has a Drupal permission to collate for (e.g. an LRC).

 .. _elasticsearch-report-helper-templatedOutput:

 ElasticsearchReportHelper::templatedOutput